Ni no Kuni II: Revenant Kingdom

 Ni no Kuni II: Revenant Kingdom is an action role-playing game developed by Level-5 and published by Bandai Namco Entertainment.
 The game is a sequel to Ni no Kuni: Wrath of the White Witch, and was released for PlayStation 4 and Windows on March 23, 2018.
-The game was later released for the Nintendo Switch on September 17, 2021, and is set to launch for Xbox One and Xbox Series X/S on March 21, 2023.
+The game was later released for the Nintendo Switch on September 17, 2021, and for Xbox One and Xbox Series X/S on March 21, 2023.

 The story follows Evan Pettiwhisker Tildrum, a young king who was usurped from his castle and sets out to build a new kingdom.
 While players can freely navigate Evan throughout the game's overworld, other characters in the party can be freely controlled in battles.
 During these battles, players use magical abilities and are assisted by elemental creatures known as "Higgledies", which are used to cast spells and grant other combat bonuses.
 The game received generally positive critical reception, and sold over 900,000 copies worldwide by May 2018.